 New this year was a commemorative poster contest, with barrel artist Jamie Dougherty selected as the winner.
 Her original poster will be auctioned off during the event, and signed and numbered copies are available for purchase.
 Strand, who is a local author, will debut her 10th novel, “Dangerous Delays,” a murder mystery that takes place in Ramona.

 All guests may participate in the live and silent auctions.
 General admission tickets for the 21-and-older event are $79 and include wine tasting and access to the food pavilion.
 Entry-only tickets that do not include the food pavilion or wine tasting are available for $39, and may be upgraded to full-access passes at the event.
-For information, call 760-315-1579 or visit www.ramonaartandwinefest.net.
+For information, visit www.ramonaartandwinefest.net.

 In advance of the festival, Ramona Art Guild will sponsor a free Artists Wine and Cheese Reception on Oct.
 26, from 5 to 7 p.m., at 2Create Gallery, 438 Main St. Members of the public are invited to preview the barrels and the original commemorative poster, and mingle with participating artists.